 Cut the eggplants into 1/2-inch slices.
-Brush lightly with some of the oil and arrange on a parchment-lined baking sheet.
+Arrange on a parchment-lined baking sheet, overlapping them a bit might be necessary.
 Bake for 20 minutes, or until tender but not overdone.
 Remove from the oven.
 Turn the oven off to allow the temperature to cool.

 Heat the oil in a deep saucepan.
 Add the onion and garlic and sauté until golden.
 Add the tomato sauce, tomatoes, parsley, and seasonings.
 Bring to a simmer and cook over low heat, covered, for 15 minutes.

 Break each matzo into three strips.
 Fill a shallow casserole dish with lightly salted water.
-Place the matzo strips in it for 2 to 3 minutes or until pliable but not mushy.
+Place the matzo strips in it for 2 minutes, or until slightly pliable.
+Don’t overdo it; you don’t want them to get mushy!
 Remove carefully to a plate.

 Lightly oil a large, shallow baking casserole and layer as follows: a thin layer of sauce, a layer of eggplant, a layer of matzo, and a layer of cheese.
 Repeat.
 Bake for 35 to 40 minutes, or until the cheese is touched with brown spots.

-Note: Using Daiya cheese (which is made from tapioca flour), should be fine for Spehardic Passover, if you aren’t concerned that this product isn’t specifically Kosher for Passover.
+Note: Using Daiya cheese (which is made from tapioca flour), should be fine for Sephardic Passover, if you aren’t concerned that this product isn’t specifically Kosher for Passover.